Staff Extranet >

 If you do leave home for a permitted reason, you should always stay local in the village, town, or part of the city where you live.
 You cannot leave your home to meet socially with anyone you do not live with or are not in a support bubble with (if you are legally permitted to form one).

 For more detail on all the rules and regulations, visit the government website.

 If you have any of these symptoms please self-isolate and call 119 or visit nhs.uk/coronavirus for a test.

-If your test is positive, you must not leave your home at all for 10 days (or 14 days if you share your home with others).
+If your test is positive, you must not leave your home at all and not have visitors for 10 days (or 14 days if you share your home with others).
 You will also be asked to provide details of your recent contact to NHS Test and Trace.
 You must self-isolate if you live with someone who has symptoms.